 Legitimation

 If the mother marries the natural father after the birth of their child, a new legitimated birth certificate can be created.
 Both parents must complete affidavits to legitimate the birth record.
 Each affidavit must be notarized.
-A certified copy of the parents’ marriage license of marriage certification must be submitted along with the affidavits.
+A certified copy of the parents’ marriage license or marriage certification must be submitted along with the affidavits.
 Upon receipt of the completed notarized affidavits and certified copy of marriage license or certification, the Bureau of Vital Records will create a new certificate and the previous certificate will be sealed.
 View more on legitimations.

 Missouri Adoptee Rights Act (MARA)